wlillisdev/tasty_tipples/README.md

 - Sign Up & Log In with Socail Media
   - Allow the user to quickly register an account or log in via a socail media profile.

+- Age Verification
+  - A modal to pop up on the home screen so the user needs to verify age before they can enter the site.

 # Web Marketing